UniversalDependencies/UD_Egyptian-UJaen/README.md

 # Summary

-UD Egyptian UJaen is the first treebank created for the Egyptian language.
-It contains Egyptian sentences manually annotated at the University of Jaén (Spain).
-They were selected from texts written in Old Egyptian, Middle Egyptian, Late Egyptian and Demotic.
+Egyptian-UJaen is the first morphosyntactic treebank created for Pre-Coptic Egyptian.
+It contains Egyptian sentences manually annotated at the University of Jaén (Spain) that were selected from texts written in Old Egyptian, Middle Egyptian, Late Egyptian and Demotic (for an overall description of these linguistic stages, see the Language Page for Egyptian; and the bibliography below).

 # Introduction

-The Egyptian UJaen Treebank is a corpus of Egyptian texts manually annotated by using the Tübingen transcription system at the University of Jaén.
+The Egyptian-UJaen Treebank contains a corpus of Egyptian texts manually annotated at the University of Jaén following the Tübingen transcription system (see below).
 It aims to contribute to the Universal Dependencies (UD) project and to the PARSEME corpora of multiword expressions in order to compare Egyptian morphosyntactic features with those from other languages.
-The sentences annotated in UD Egyptian are selected from two text corpora projects:

-Nile in Contact, which is working on the English translation and morphosyntactic analysis of Egyptian historical-biographical inscriptions from the third and second millennia BC found between the First and Fifth Cataract.
-It is developed in collaboration with the Thesaurus Linguae Aegyptiae hosted by the Berlin-Brandenburg Academy of Sciences and Humanities.

-The PARSEME Corpus of Egyptian Multiword Expressions, which aims to identify and analyze Egyptian MWEs from all texts written in Old Egyptian, Middle Egyptian and Late Egyptian.

-These three projects, directed by Roberto A. Díaz Hernández, are synergistic in their development, as they have in common the goal of a diachronic study of Egyptian.
+The first release of the treebank contains Old Egyptian multiword expressions and sentences from the Pyramid Texts (see list of sources, below).

 # Further Details